-Unfortunately, the 1972 legislation also provides for the automatic issuance of a temporary restraining order pending the hearing referred to above and provides for the ex parte issuance of only a writ of attachment in extraor-The order is subject to certain limitations; dinary circumstances. ever, its impact may violate the Randone standards.
-Similarly, there is no alternative to the issuance of an exparte writ in extraordinary circumstances, and the writ may be used to attach necessities in violation of Randone.
-Commission recommends that the issuance of a temporary protective order be limited to situations where the plaintiff has shown a real need for such relief and that the court be authorized to issue a temporary protective order in lieu of an ex parte writ where this action seems appropriate.
+Unfortunately, the 1972 legislation also provides for the automatic issuance of a temporary restraining order pending the hearing referred to above 49 and provides for the ex parte issuance of only a writ of attachment in extraordinary circumstances.
+50 The order is subject to certain limitations; 51 however, its impact may violate the Randone standards.
+52 Furthermore, there is no alternative to the issuance of an exparte writ in extraordinary circumstances, and the writ may be used to attach necessities in violation of Randone.
+The Commission recommends that the issuance of a temporary protective order be limited to situations where the plaintiff has shown a real need for such relief and that the court be authorized to issue a temporary protective order in lieu of an ex parte writ where this action seems appropriate.
 Both changes will permit the court to protect potential necessities and still provide adequate relief for the plaintiff.
 Finally, the Commission recommends that, where the plaintiff has sought to attach or actually attached particular property, the defendant may claim as exempt not only that property but any other property which he wishes to protect in the future.
-Thus, he may establish an exemption in advance, thereby precluding the attachment of necessities.
+Thus, he may establish an exemption in advance and thereby preclude the